Frequently Asked Questions

 BRT lines are generally funded through a mix of federal, state and Metropolitan Council funds.
 In many cases, local funding partners also leverage BRT construction to make corridors more accessible and pedestrian- and bike-friendly.

 How were BRT corridors selected?

 The Purple and Gold lines were identified through local planning processes led by metro counties.

 In 2020, we asked what priorities should guide future arterial BRT investments.
 Nearly half of respondents ranked advancing equity as their top priority.
+Arterial BRT operates on major arteries with traffic, not in dedicated lanes.
 Sequencing of investments was also informed by road construction plans developed by local partners.
 Where possible, BRT construction is aligned with road construction.
 Learn more about corridors where BRT investments may be made in the future here.